 - Do some research about your potential employers and what they are looking for.

 Are you contemplating a scientific career outside of academia?
 What alternatives are you considering?
-Share your experience!
+Share your experience or check out our Student Resource Center for more helpful articles, videos and tools!

 1 National Institutes of Health (2012) Biomedical Research Workforce Working Group Report (National Institutes of Health, Bethesda, MD).